skydoves/Balloon/README.md

 }
 ```
 ### Width and height
-We can control the size of the width and height using below ways. <br>
+We can handle sizes of the popup width and height using the below ways. <br>
-If we don't set any size width/height size of the balloon, the content will be wrapped by the balloon.
+If we would not set any specific sizes of the width/height of the balloon, the size of the popup will be decided by the content.
 #### Padding
 Balloon wraps a content.
 We can control the content size of the balloon using padding of the content.<br>
 ```kotlin